The Soldier's Details

-Ralph was born 1908 Fremantle to parents Robert and Blanche Willliams.
-Robert Francis Williams, jockey born Mittagong, NSW enlisted WW1 20 Jul 1915, aged 30 years 10 months, joining 32nd Battalion, his service No. 1393.
+Robert Francis Williams, jockey, born Mittagong, NSW enlisted WW1 20 Jul 1915, aged 30 years 10 months, joining 32nd Battalion, his service No. 1393.
 Blanche was living Hampton road, South Fremantle.
-Once overseas, Robert Williams transferred to Camel Corp becoming Trooper R Williams.
+Once overseas, Robert Williams transferred to Camel Corp 24th January 1916 becoming Trooper R Williams.

 Trooper Williams was returned to Australia to recuperate 6 months from gunshot wound to his foreman.
-An military enquiry found ‘Williams accidentally shot himself whilst cleaning his weapon whilst on duty’.
+It appears Private Williams was severely injured by a “Defective Cap” which caused a “Compound Fracture of Radius…B. W. Forearm” whilst on duty with the Camel Corps on the 15th March 1916 at Assuit.
+A military inquiry found ‘Williams accidentally shot himself whilst cleaning his weapon whilst on duty’.

-Robert Williams was returned to Subiaco Hospital via Melbourne from Middle East.
-He died unexpectedly on 18 Feb 1917 of heart attack having contracted cerebro spinal meningitis aged 33 years.
+Robert Williams was returned to Subiaco Hospital via Melbourne from Middle East 24th June 1916.
+He died unexpectedly on 18 Feb 1917 of heart attack having contracted cerebrospinal meningitis aged 33 years.
 He was buried at Fremantle Cemetery.

 Bob (Junior) would not have been about 8 or 9 years of age, however he would not have seen his father since his enlistment July 1915.

 It is not known if there were other children.

 His mother Blanche born 1888 died 29 December 1982 at Bicton, aged 94 years.